 Candidates answer one question on a passage or passages totalling 650-750 words, and complete a composition task from a choice of four titles.

-This component is eligible for grades A-G and is worth 40% of the total marks.\\ or Component 4 Coursework Portfolio and or
+This component is eligible for grades A-G and is worth 40% of the total marks.

+or Component 4 Coursework Portfolio (Core and Extended)

 Candidates submit three assignments, each of 500-800 words.